 General Cleaning for Displays

-• Ensure there is no remaining moisture after cleaning
+• remove remaining moisture after cleaning

 Bones: